HomeProgrammesBusinessNew Zealand Diploma in Business

 Learn to calculate, analyse and interpret financial information to inform decision-making for a business entity and evaluate debtor risk.
 The course covers:

-• Purpose and users of financial analysis, limitations/assumptions
+• Purpose and users of financial analysis, limitations / assumptions

-• Calculation and analysis of financial ratios
+• Calculation of financial ratios

 • Formulate recommendations

-• Preparation of budgets
+• Disposal of assets

 Leadership and Management Focus